m-bock/purescript-transit/README.md

 While this approach works and is straightforward, it has some drawbacks:

+---

+---

 - **No compile-time safety**: The compiler won't catch if you forget to handle a valid transition or if you add a new state but forget to update the function
-- **Documentation drift**: If you update the state diagram, there's nothing ensuring the code stays in sync—you have to remember to update both manually
+- **Documentation drift**: If you update the state diagram, there's nothing ensuring the code stays in sync — you have to remember to update both manually

 ### State Machine Implementation II: The Transit Approach